Saini-Lakshay/nested-checkbox/README.md

 2. Unchecked : if the checkbox is un-checked (along with its children un-checked).
 3. Intermediate : if some children are checked and some are un-checked.

-State of the checkbox is depicted through the color of the checkbox.
+State of the checkbox is depicted through the color of the checkbox.<br />
--> transparent : not checked
+-> transparent : not checked<br />
--> green : checked
+-> green : checked<br />
 -> orange : intermediate

-Note:
+Note: <br />
--> state of a checkbox can be manually changed to checked or unchecked by clicking on checkbox. intermediate state is automatically set for a checkbox.
+-> state of a checkbox can be manually changed to checked or unchecked by clicking on checkbox. intermediate state is automatically set for a checkbox.<br />
--> if a parent's state is toggled then the state of all children are also set to parent's toggled state(checked or unchecked).
+-> if a parent's state is toggled then the state of all children are also set to parent's toggled state(checked or unchecked).<br />

 # Expanding/Shrinking the children of a checkbox